League for the Fifth International

 The League for the Fifth International (L5I) is an international grouping of revolutionary Trotskyist organisations around a common programme and perspectives.

 History

-L5I was founded as the Movement for a Revolutionary Communist International.
-Its first member groups were Workers' Power in Britain, the Irish Workers Group, Pouvoir Ouvrier in France, and Gruppe Arbeitermacht (GAM) in Germany.
-After a congress in 1989 the organisation adopted a common programme, the Trotskyist Manifesto, and a democratic centralist constitution, under which each national section agreed to be bound by the decisions of the international organisation as a whole.
+L5I was founded in 1989 as the Movement for a Revolutionary Communist International.
+Its first members groups were Workers' Power in Britain, the Irish Workers Group, and Gruppe Arbeitermacht (GAM) in Germany.

 Publications

 The League publishes a quarterly English-language journal entitled Fifth International.
 The majority of writers for this appear to be from the British group, although other sections publish journals in their own languages.
 Revolutionärer Marxismus is the German-language journal.
-The League previously published the journal "Permanent Revolution", a more theoretical journal which looked at tactics that communist organisations use, theories of imperialism, and similar questions.
-This was followed by "Trotskyist International" which, although still theoretical, also looked more at current affairs.
+The League previously published the journal Permanent Revolution, a more theoretical journal which looked at tactics that communist organisations use, theories of imperialism, and similar questions.
+This was followed by Trotskyist International which, although still theoretical, also looked more at current affairs.

 Member organisations

+The L5I lists the following organisations as sections:

 The L5I also has individual members in Ireland and Lebanon.